 The new power-plant dynamically adjusts compression ratios by moving the rotating assembly up and down within the engine case.
 The design uses a lever to move the crankshaft journals, crank, pistons, and rods, higher up into the cylinders to squish the compressed gasses into a tighter space resulting in higher compression.
 14:1 to be exact.
 Lowering the rotating assembly will lower the compression to 8:1.
 Having trouble visualizing it?
-Here’s the best video I found to explain things.
+This video will help clarify things.

 INFINITI Prototype 9 – A Retro Prototype

 Infiniti started by teasing us with images in press releases and on their Instagram feed of a mid-century Grand Prix inspired concept car to be unveiled at the 2017 Pebble Beach Concours d’Elegance.

 The classic boat tail styling looks beautiful.
 The brakes, visible just inside of those tall skinny tires, are made imitate the look of finned drum brakes.
 But they are in fact a set of non-boosted discs.
 The wire wheels with center knock-offs are things of beauty.

 The body is made from steel and sits on a steel frame.
 The long hood arcs back from the top if a gorgeous deco-inspired grill, to a teeny tiny little windshield.
 In this case less is more.

 The suspension up front is a solid axle under a transverse leaf spring.
 And out back there’s a DeDion set up, again with a transverse mounted leaf spring.
 For shock absorbers Infiniti chose to go with old-school hydraulic rotary dampers.
 Designers took the time to wrap the suspension parts in beautiful body work.